June 4, 2014

 Just a short while ago, the premise of a man falling in love with his operating system would seem like a fantasy.
 Given the recent technological advances and our attachment to devices, this premise doesn't feel so outlandish.
 During my years taking public transportation to work, I found that most people were lost in their smart phones, books, laptops, and iPods.
 This isn’t a criticism since my own behavior was right there with everyone else.
 It’s easy to get wrapped up in our universe and not take a moment to look beyond what’s right in front of us.
 I’ve caught myself feeling disconnected when my phone isn’t nearby, and it takes a conscious effort to remember it’s okay.
 This landscape makes the story of Theodore (Joaquin Phoenix) in Her feel like just a future step in our evolution.
 The interesting part is that it’s presented not as something terrible but as an outlet for growth in a guy who’s lost his way.

-The idea of a learning operating system that becomes more alive through interactions with a person is intriguing.
-They start out doing the basic things we’d expect like sorting e-mails and setting up the calendar and move into another realm entirely.
+A learning system that becomes more alive through interactions with a person is intriguing.
+They start out doing basic things like sorting e-mails and setting up the calendar and move into another realm entirely.
 A single ear piece gives us a connection with someone that’s solely focused on our needs.
 It’s pretty narcissistic when you think about it.
 The image of people gleefully chatting solo as they stroll down the street is frightening, but not in a Terminator way.
 This evolution doesn’t foretell the destruction of humanity by artificial intelligence.
 Instead, it shows the disconnected feelings that so many were experiencing prior to this technology.
 If having a computer voice along for the ride can make us happy, what does that say about our lives?
 Also, is it really a bad thing?

 What makes Her so stunning is the gorgeous art direction and look.
 It could play with just the music and images and still shine for most of its running time.
 Sequences with Theodore strolling through town and talking with Samantha feel so vibrant and enhance the sense that he’s coming alive.
 The color palette is gorgeous and creates a world that’s unlike ours yet doesn’t feel over the top.
 That’s hardly an easy task.
 The score from the Arcade Fire connects perfectly with the mood set by Jonze and the entire production.
 It was refreshing to see the Oscar-nominated “The Moon Song” fit so nicely within the story.
 That sequence is magical, and I rarely use that type of hyperbole.
 We get the sense that we’re just flowing along with the characters in this relationship and aren’t sure where it will take us.